pymoso/PyMOSO/README.md

 https://github.rcac.purdue.edu/HunterGroup/pychn/releases
 or using
 `git clone git@github.rcac.purdue.edu:HunterGroup/pychn.git`.
-From the first link, you may download the .whl file and skip to the last step.
+From the link, you may download the .whl file and skip to the last step.
 1.The packages docopt, numpy should be installed automatically in step 4, but we will install them explicitly.
 `pip install wheel numpy docopt`
 1. Navigate to the newly downloaded project directory containing setup.py and build the binary wheel.